andrew1007/mrfa-demo/article/part3.md

 ## Custom `createSelector`

-Under normal circumstances, reinventing the wheel is bad.
-But for learning purposes, here is a custom implementation of a powerful memoization function.
+For learning purposes, here is a custom implementation of a powerful memoization function.
 It is functionally equivalent to `createSelector`, from the package `reselect`.

 ```typescript
 function createSelector(selectors, computingFn) {